FelixKratz/dotfiles/README.md

 * I am using the excellent [sketchybar-app-font](https://github.com/kvndrsslr/sketchybar-app-font) to display the active applications in the spaces.

-* Left clicking a space will focus it, right clicking a space will destroy that space; clicking in the separator (>) will create a new space (all using yabai SIP disabled)
+* Left clicking a space will focus it, right clicking a space will destroy that space; clicking in the separator (>) will create a new space (all using yabai SIP disabled; optional)

-* Mousing over the music icon in the center gives a small spotify player widget with player controls:
+* Mousing over the music icon in the center gives a small Spotify player widget with player controls:
 <img width="381" alt="spotify" src="https://user-images.githubusercontent.com/22680421/211197221-a3d6f8dd-4a72-4cc1-9224-78c1e7ebbb75.png">